-Procurement by small purchase procedures.
-Small purchase procedures are those relatively simple and informal procurement methods for securing services, supplies, or other property that do not cost more than the Simplified Acquisition Threshold.
-If small purchase procedures are used, written price or rate quotations must be obtained from an adequate number of qualified sources.
+Small purchase procedures are those relatively simple and informal procurement methods for securing services, supplies, or other property that do not cost more than the Simplified Acquisition Threshold (\$250,000.00).
+If small purchase procedures are used, written price or rate quotations must be obtained from three qualified sources.